 Mhen increasing the label at a node u there exists a path from u to s of length at most n-1.
 Along each edge of the path the height/label can at most drop by 1, and the label of the source is n.

-There are only $\mathcal{O}(n^3)$ calls to discharge when using the relabel-to-front heuristic.
+There are only $O(n^2)$ relabel operations.